grapebread/cybersecurity-final-project/README.md

 12/14

 - Josephine: Outlined presentation and started explaining encryption/decryption of Hill Cipher.
 Made functions for inverting a matrix, converting letters into a matrix, and encrypting a message (all before 12/14).
-- Shuprovo: Continued trying to work out how breaking the Hill cipher through known-plaintext attacks would be implemented (both in class and at home)
+- Shuprovo: Continued trying to work out how breaking the Hill cipher through known-plaintext attacks would be implemented (both in class and at home).
+Made functions for inverting a 2x2 matrix and correctly implementing decryption using Josephine's helper functions.
+(Previous sentence was work done before 12/14)

 12/15